keptn/lifecycle-toolkit/docs/content/en/docs/reference/crd-reference/taskdefinition.md

 ---
 title: KeptnTaskDefinition
-description: Define tasks that can be run pre- or post-deployment
+description: Define tasks that can be run pre/post-deployment
 weight: 86
 ---

-A `KeptnTaskDefinition` defines tasks that Keptn runs as part of the pre- and post-deployment phases of a [KeptnApp](./app.md) or [KeptnWorkload](../api-reference/lifecycle/v1alpha3/_index.md#keptnworkload).
+A `KeptnTaskDefinition` defines tasks that Keptn runs as part of the pre/ post-deployment phases of a [KeptnApp](./app.md) or [KeptnWorkload](../api-reference/lifecycle/v1alpha3/_index.md#keptnworkload).